hodcroftlab/covariants/cluster_tables/S.N501_table.md

 [Focal Build](https://nextstrain.org/groups/neherlab/ncov/S.N501?c=gt-S_501&f_region=Europe)

 Note the pre-2020 Chinese sequences are from SARS-like viruses in bats (not SARS-CoV-2).
+Note that this mutation has multiple amino-acid mutants - these numbers refer to _all_ these mutations (Y, S, T).

 |                | first_seq   |   num_seqs | last_seq   |
 |:---------------|:------------|-----------:|:-----------|
 | China          | 2013-07-24  |          2 | 2019-06-25 |